yogurt-foundation/yogurt-css-documentation/docs/core-concepts/responsive-design.md

 Not all responsive utilities are having all sorts of pseudo-class variants enabled by default, this is to control the default package file size from getting larger.
 But, you can create your own responsive variants for pseudo-classes.

 For example, each utility module file has a variant section that consists of `hover`, `focus`, `active` and so on.
-You need to add `@include()` function to a specific placeholder following by the `UTILITY_NAME` (e.g. fontSize), last add the arguments `"", "", ""` to look like below to enable the variant you need.
+You need to add `@include()` function to a specific placeholder following by the `UTILITY_NAME` (e.g. textColorBlack), last add the arguments `"", "", ""` to look like below to enable the variant you need.

 ```scss
 // @file `_responsive.scss`